ixa-ehu/ixa-pipe-pos/README.md

 ## OVERVIEW

 ixa-pipe-pos provides POS tagging and lemmatization for English and Spanish.
-We provide two fast POS tagging models:
+We provide Perceptron based (Collins 2002) POS tagging models:

 + **POS tagging models for English** trained and evaluated using the WSJ treebank as explained in K. Toutanova, D. Klein, and C. D. Manning.
 Feature-rich part-of-speech tagging with a cyclic dependency network.
 In Proceedings of HLT-NAACL’03, 2003.
-+ **POS tagging models for Spanish** trained and evaluated using the Ancora corpus; it was randomly divided in 90% for training (450K words) and 10% testing (50K words).
++ **POS tagging models for Spanish** trained and evaluated via 5-fold and 10-fold cross validation using the Ancora corpus.
 + **Dictionary-based lemmatization** for English and Spanish.

-For this first release we provide two reasonably fast POS tagging models based on the Perceptron (Collins 2002) and Maximum Entropy (Ratnaparkhi 1999) algorithms.
+The POS tagging models are based on the Perceptron (Collins 2002) algorithm.
 To avoid duplication of efforts, we use and contribute to the machine learning API provided by the [Apache OpenNLP project](http://opennlp.apache.org).
-Additionally, we have added other features such as dictionary-based lemmatization, multiword and clitic pronoun treatment, etc, as described below.
+Additionally, we have added other features such as dictionary-based lemmatization, multiword and clitic pronoun treatment, post-processing via tag dictionaries, etc., as described below.

 ixa-pipe-pos is distributed under Apache License version 2.0 (see LICENSE.txt for details).

 ### Resources

 **The contents of this package are required for compilation**.
 Therefore, please get and **unpack** the contents of this tarball in the **src/main/resources/** directory inside ixa-pipe-pos.

 The following resources **include lemmatization and multiword dictionaries**, and are available in the [pos-resources.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/pos-resources.tgz) package.
 Note that the dictionaries come with their own licences, please do comply with them:

 + **Lemmatizer Dictionaries**:
   + **English**:
-    + **Plain text dictionary**: en-lemmatizer.dict is a "word\tlemma\tpostag" dictionary in plain text to perform lemmatization.
+    + **Plain text dictionary**: en-lemmatizer.txt is a "word\tlemma\tpostag" dictionary in plain text to perform lemmatization.
-    + **Morfologik-stemming**: english.dict is the same as en-lemmas.dict but binarized as Finite State Automata. using the morfologik-stemming project (see NOTICE file for details). **this is the default for every language**
+    + **Morfologik-stemming**: english.dict is the same as en-lemmatizer.txt but binarized as Finite State Automata using the morfologik-stemming project (see NOTICE file for details). **this is the default for every language**
   + **Spanish**:
-    + **Plain text dictionary**: es-lemmatizer.dict.
+    + **Plain text dictionary**: es-lemmatizer.txt
     + **Morfologik stemming**: spanish.dict.
   + **Galician**:
-    + **Plain text**: gl-lemmatizer.dict
+    + **Plain text**: gl-lemmatizer.txt
     + **Morfologik stemming**: galician.dict

 + **Multiword Dictionaries**:
   + **Spanish**: es-locutions.dict contains a list of multiword expressions in Spanish.
   + **Galician**: gl-locutions.dict contains a list of multiword expressions in Galician.

++ **Monosemic Tag Dictionaries**:
+  + **Spanish**: es-monosemic.dict is the monosemic version of the lemmatizer dictionary for Spanish.
+This is used for post-processing the results of the POS tagger if and when the option **--dictag** is activated in CLI.

 To use the resources "as is" just download the package, copy it and untar it intto the src/main/resources directory.